lukaszknysak/F5-Advanced-Web-Application-Firewall/README.md

   * Implement IPI w/ XFF inspection
   * Estimated time for completion: 30 minutes.

-### Create Your 1st L3 IPI Policy

 An IPI policy can be created and applied globally, at the virtual server (VS) level or within the WAF policy itself.
-We will follow security best-practice by applying IPI via a Global Policy to secure Layer 3 device-wide and within the Layer 7 WAF policy to protect the App by inspecting the HTTP X-Forwarded-For Header.

 ![image](https://user-images.githubusercontent.com/38420010/119348500-3e893980-bc9d-11eb-8836-e57471dc73a8.png)

-In this first lab, we will start by enabling a Global IPI Policy; much like you would do, as a day 1 task for your WAF:

 1. RDP to the Windows Client by choosing the RDP access method from your UDF environment page.

 2. Once logged in, launch Chrome Browser.
 You can double-click the icon or right click and choose execute but do not click multiple times.
 It does take a few moments for the browser to launch the first time.